Gagravarr/AlfrescoDataListDownload/README.md

 Building
 ========
-This has been tested against Alfresco Enterprise 4.0.2, and Alfresco Enterprise 4.1.0.
-It ought to work fine on Community 4.x too
+The current version works with Alfresco Enterprise 4.1.4 and newer, and should work fine on Community 4.2.x.
+Due to a breaking change in the DataModel API in late 2012, earlier versions of Alfresco are no longer supported.
+For a version to work with those older Alfresco's, use a version of this library from early 2013 instead.

 To build, simply run "ant", and the two AMPs will be produced in the /build/dist/ directory.
 Install them to Share and the Alfresco Repository